Dashboard

 Conciliation Page Contents

-On the right side of the page, the list of process conflicts is displayed into a table.
+On the left side of the page, the list of process conflicts is displayed into a table.
 A process conflict is raised when the same program is running in multiple Supvisors instances.

 So the table lists, for each conflict:

-The left side of the page contains a simple box that enables the user to perform a global conciliation on all conflicts, using one of the automatic strategies proposed by Supvisors.
+The right side of the page contains a simple box that enables the user to perform a global conciliation on all conflicts, using one of the automatic strategies proposed by Supvisors.

 Supervisor Page